-The courses also include a PDF workbook, a “Summary Page,” and a brief parent’s guide for one of the recommended books, A Voyage Long and Strange.
-(The guide points out problematic areas, so parents should read through it before deciding whether or not to use that particular book.)
+The courses also include a PDF workbook, a Summary Page, and a brief parent’s guide for one of the recommended books, A Voyage Long and Strange.
+(The guide points out problematic areas in that book.)

 Each week’s activities are presented in the schedules under the headings A Patriot’s History Spine Book, Non-Fiction Books, Fiction/Literature/Graphic Novels, Map Work, Workbook, and Extra Resources and Activities.
+The Extra Resources and Activities section is where you will find a number of video recommendations, including full-length videos and brief videos on YouTube® and other sites.
 Included under the Non-Fiction Books activities are some cookbooks with historical recipes.

 The Summary Page

 The Summary Page that comes with the courses is a single worksheet that has four boxes for students to write or draw information about who, what, where, and when as they apply to the week’s reading assignment in A Patriot’s History.
 This is followed by a larger section with lines for students to note the main points of their reading.
 The Summary Page is scheduled in the workbook for each course.
 Directions as to what to write or draw are minimal, so students can focus on what they think was most important.
 You will make multiple copies of the Summary Page, and students will complete one page each week.
-You can use this page as a form of documenting what students are learning, but since it is so open-ended, I suspect that most students and parents will find it less useful than the course workbooks.
+You can use this page as a form of documenting what students are learning, but since it is so open ended, I suspect that most students and parents will find it less useful than the course workbooks.

 Students will need a large, three-ring binder to store their Summary Pages and workbook pages if they complete those.

 The level of work is more challenging in the workbook for the second course.
 More of the assignments require critical thinking, and there are more questions that ask students to present their opinions.
-Students will write lengthy answers to a number of questions, and there are some writing assignments such as those directing students to write news articles about the “miracle at Midway” and the assassination of President Kennedy.
+Students will write lengthy answers to a number of questions, and there are some writing assignments, such as those directing students to write news articles about the “miracle at Midway” and the assassination of President Kennedy.